 OH..and I have wanted to many times - but its easy to stop, Its easy to give in but it takes twice as much effort physically and mentally to restart.
 I want to fight the demons, I don't want to distract myself from them.
 LISTEN to your body, IGNORE today's crappy music.
 (Yes...you heard me...CRAPPY MUSIC).

 Finding the time to put in the miles and be at least somewhat prepared for races is challenging.
 The races being a way to remind me that I agreed to The Buck Fifty 150 Mile Relay four months ago and have five more months to be ready.
 Think what you will, but that is not a lot of time.

-It dawned on me that I could no longer hear anyone behind me.
-Since the course was roughly a mile and a half out and a mile and a half back, I'd see someone sooner or later.
+Then it dawned on me that I could no longer hear anyone behind me.
+Since the course was roughly a mile and a half out and a mile and a half back, I'd see someone sooner or later, but it was comfortable working on my race without distraction.
 Reaching the halfway point, I grab a quick drink at the water station and turned to see my closest competitor about 150 or so meters behind.
 Wanting to use this time to work on some things, I increase my stride and focus on maintaining it for the duration of the race.

 Oh, my Chillicothe cousin says her dad - my uncle and former OHSAA track official - may be willing to help with hill training at Zane Trace High School's Agony Hill.
 Agony and I have a storied, less than cordial history.
 I'm not sure I'm ready for that.

 Getting closer to The Buck Fifty, five months and counting...

 "The woods are lovely, dark and deep, But I have promises to keep, And miles to go before I sleep, And miles to go before I sleep." ~ Stopping by Woods on a Snowy Evening by Robert Frost.

 Step 1 - Do You Still Run?
 Part 1 Getting Started: COMPLETED